 Don completed wool classing at Sydney Technical College in 1975.
 He then spent the next eight years working as a woolclasser and a shearer, mainly in Western NSW.
 In 1984 Don joined a firm in Sydney where he worked as a valuer, auctioneer and wool adviser.
 In 1988 Don founded Lanoc Wool in Dubbo which was a very successful company and one of the largest regional wool stores in Australia.
 Don remained as the Manager of Lanoc for 23 years, then in April 2011 circumstances led to him leaving Lanoc and establishing a new wool brokerage: Macdonald & Co Woolbrokers.

-Don and his wife Kerrie, live on a property between Wellington and Molong and have pastoral interests in Western NSW at Brewarrina, where they run Merinos.
+Don and his wife Kerrie, live on a property in the Molong district and have a cattle and sheep property at Tumut in the Eastern Riverina.

 Andrew, or Millsy, as he is commonly known around Dunedoo, has been working with Don for the last twenty four years.
 Prior to that, Andrew studied Agriculture at Tocal College and worked for several years in agriculture from Hughendon to the Hunter Valley, and many areas in between.

 In the twenty four years at Lanoc Wool and now with Macdonald & Co, Andrew has worked in all areas of the operation, but in latter years has been largely responsible for wool valuing, auctioning and looking after clients in the areas mostly north and east of Dubbo.